 "Yeah," I agree.
 I struggle to throw them a smile, but I am successful.
 I can smile on command with the best of them.

 "Just try and stay out of trouble," Miche warns, speaking from experience.
 He was caught more than once breaking curfew by his father-in-law while he and his wife were going out.

 Don't worry, Miche.
 Not much chance of that.

 I open one of the upper cabinets to put the mixing bowls away.
 The shelves are already filled with bright white ceramic bowls with an intricate braid pattern along the edge.
 The next cabinet is filled with matching dinner plates; the next with coordinating glasses and mugs.
 I open a drawer, already predicting it will be filled with ornate silverware.
 It is.
-It shines in a way that things from District 12 simply should not.
+They shine in a way that things from District 12 simply should not.
+Why are the cabinets already filled?
+They couldn't have been while the house sat unoccupied.
+The stuff would have been stolen for sure.
+In fact, all the furniture would be looted as well.
+They must have furnished it right after the Games concluded.
+They must have assumed I would not want to bring any of my belongings with me.
+I can see why.
 My well-used mixing utensils look worn and shabby compared to these items.
 Nothing I own will fit in here.
 All the space in the world and nothing fits.